Classification of Finite Dimensional Irreducible Representations of Generalized Quantum Groups via Weyl Groupoids

-This paper is organized as follows.
-In Section~1, we give a definition of generalized quantum groups $U(\chi)$ associated with any bi-homomorphism $\chi$, and explain the Kharchenko's PBW-theorem of $U(\chi)$.
-In Section~2, we explain properties of Weyl groupoids associated with finite-type $U(\chi)$, and Heckenberger's classification of finite-type infinite-dimensional $U(\chi)$.
-Assume that $U(\chi)$ is finite-type infinite-dimensional.
-In Section~3, using longest elements of Weyl groupoids and Heckenberger's Lusztig isomorphisms, we give a criterion when an irreducible highest $U(\chi)$-module is finite-dimensional.
-In Section~4, we give a list of finite-dimensional irreducible highest weight $U(\chi)$-modules for $U(\chi)$ having a standard Dynkin diagram.
+In Section~1, we correct general facts of Weyl groupoids.
+In Section~2, we give exmaples of reduced expressions of the longest elements of the Weyl groups, which will be used in Section~3.
+In Section~3, we give reduced expressions of the Weyl groupoids associated to Lie superalgebras of $ABCD$-types.
+In Section~4, we give a definition of generalized quantum groups $U(\bhm)$ associated with any bi-homomorphism $\bhm$, explain the Kharchenko's PBW-theorem of $U(\bhm)$, and introduce the Weyl groupoids associated with $\bhm$.
+In Section~5, we explain properties of Weyl groupoids associated with $U(\bhm)$ of finite-type, and Heckenberger's classification of $U(\bhm)$'s of FID-type.
+In Section~6, we give a key criterion when an irreducible highest $U(\bhm)$-module is finite-dimensional, see Lemma~\ref{lemma:lgelmd}.
+In Section~7, we give a list of finite-dimensional irreducible highest weight $U(\bhm)$-modules for $U(\bhm)$ having a standard Dynkin diagram, see Theorems there.